peterschmidtdk/Entra-SOA-Manager-Toolkit/README.md

-A lightweight toolkit for managing Entra ID ‘source of authority’ (SOA) scenarios, quickly audit, validate, and correct identity attributes during migrations and hybrid-to-cloud transitions.
+This is a list of lightweight tools for managing Entra ID ‘source of authority’ (SOA) scenarios, quickly audit, validate, and correct identity attributes during migrations and hybrid-to-cloud transitions.

 # Change-EntraUserSOA-Bulk.ps1